-We are asking you to take part in this research study because you have nasopharyngeal carcinoma (NPC) that has recurred or spread outside of your nasopharynx.
+We are asking you to take part in this research study because you have a type of brain tumor called a glioblastoma for which you have not yet received treatment.

 Taking part in this study is your choice.

 You can choose to take part or you can choose not to take part in this study.
 You also can change your mind at any time.
 Whatever choice you make, you will not lose access to your medical care or give up any legal rights or benefits.